morales-gregorio/poSSum3/README.md

 ```
 conda activate possum
 ```
-Finally use pip to finalize the installation of possum and add all the scripts you your path, from the same directory where the `setup.py` is run:
+Finally use pip to finalize the installation of possum and add all the scripts you your path, from the same directory where the `setup.py` file can be found you should run:
 ```
 pip install .
 ```